ariesoeteman/ariesoeteman.github.io/index.md

 I love teaching and presenting, and enjoy coding my way around problems.
 Finally, I'm always looking for ways to apply my technical background to social issues.
 See [this](https://link.springer.com/chapter/10.1007/978-3-031-20614-6_19) project on fairer resource allocation via local elections, and [this](https://vu.nl/nl/over-de-vu/meer-over/amsterdam-oase-studiecafe) social meeting place for students in Amsterdam.
 Please let me know if you if you're setting up a social project and think I could help.

-If you are interested in any of these topics and would like to discuss ideas, please feel free to send me a message on Linkedin.
+If you are interested in any of these topics and would like to discuss ideas, feel free to send me a message on Linkedin.
 I am always open to talk.